Moving to the USA?

-For centuries, moving to the USA has been a dream shared by people from all over the world.
-Even now, after the country has lost some of its reputation as the land of freedom and unlimited opportunity, the US exudes a certain sense of fascination that still has plenty of people moving to the USA.
+For centuries, moving to the USA has been a dream shared by people from every corner of the world.
+Even now, after its reputation as the land of freedom and unlimited opportunity has arguably suffered some, the country exudes a certain sense of fascination that still has plenty of people moving to the USA.

 A Difficult Decision: Where to Go

-Apart from the obvious urban-rural gradient in terms of business opportunities, there are no “traditional” destinations for expats relocating to the US.
-Where you end up might depend on where your company sends you, on your line of business or simply on your own preferences.
-Upon relocating to the USA, you’ll find expat and immigrant communities in almost every big city.
-Wherever you go, moving to the USA will certainly prove an exciting experience.
+As for business opportunities, there are no really typical destinations for expats moving to the USA.
+Where you end up can be determined by where your company sends you, on your line of business, or simply on your own preferences.
+Once you’ve relocated to the USA, you’ll find expat and immigrant communities in most major cities.
+Wherever you go, moving to the USA will almost certainly prove an exciting experience.

 If you decide to move to the USA, chances are you will be able to find a climate that suits you.
-Large parts of the western half have either a semiarid steppe climate or a mid-latitude desert climate, interspersed with some alpine climatic zones.
-Expats moving to the United States are more likely to end up in more pleasant climates, though e.g. the marine West Coast or even California´s Mediterranean climate.
+Large parts of the western half of the US have either an arid, semiarid, or highland climate, interspersed with some alpine climatic zones.
+Expats moving to the United States can also find more pleasant climates in the west, however, such as the marine West Coast or even California´s Mediterranean climate.

-The northeast of the country is mainly humid-continental, with summer temperatures rising the further south you go.
-If you move to the southern part of the country, you will encounter a humid subtropical climate in most states, descending into a tropical wet/dry season climate in Florida.
+The northeastern quarter of the country is mainly humid continental, with summer temperatures rising the further south you go.
+If you move to the southeast, you will encounter a humid subtropical climate in most states, descending into a tropical climate in the very south of Florida.

-Most people moving to the USA will be aware of more or less common weather extremities such as tornados and hurricanes during the summer months and blizzards in winter.
-These can sometimes pose serious threats, as illustrated by natural catastrophes like the hurricane Katrina in 2005, which hit New Orleans particularly hard.
+Most people moving to the USA will be aware of more or less common extreme weather events such as tornados and hurricanes during the summer months and blizzards in the winter.
+At times, these can pose serious threats, as illustrated by natural catastrophes like the hurricane Katrina in 2005, which hit New Orleans particularly hard.

 Make sure you are prepared for such eventualities when moving to the USA.
 Once you are there, check the weather forecast regularly and pay attention to weather warnings issued by the National Weather Service.